gdepoyant/underline/README.md

 ```
   Data backups simply by creating shortcuts to the data you want to save
 ```
+> This project aims to mainstream data backups processes for people mostly familiar with GUIs on Windows.

-  The underLine command wraps Windows' [Robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) tool and allow you to make "semi-automated" backups in a matter of a few clicks.
-Reference your data with shortcuts once & always be one click away from synchronizing it all.
+  The underLine command wraps Windows' [Robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) tool (Linux equivalent of `rsync`) and allow you to make "semi-automated" backups in a matter of a few clicks - reference your data with shortcuts once & always be one click away from synchronizing it all.

 ## Usage
 ### Locate the data